Contact Building and Energy

-The Building Commission’s website provides a link to the Act, which is available on the State Law Publisher website.
+Our website provides a link to the Act, which is available on the Parliamentary Counsel's Office website.

 A dispute arises when the amount claimed; or the amount retained; or the security held by a party to a contract becomes due and has not been paid in full or is paid in part.

 Yes.
 The adjudicator charges a fee that is usually split between the parties.

 No. Adjudication is based on the paperwork submitted by parties to the adjudicator, however either party may use a lawyer to help prepare the material.